DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

-# VariCity-backend
+# VariCity-TS-backend

-The VariCity-Backend is a REST service that stores and pre-parse the results extracted by Symfinder.
+The VariCity-TS-backend is a REST service that stores and pre-parse the results extracted by Symfinder.
 It also stores the Visualization Configurations.

 Here is a list of the available routes.